-Even if we complete the clinical trials we discussed with the FDA or TGA, there is no guarantee that at the time of submission the FDA or TGA will accept our new drug application ("NDA") or biologics license application ("BLA") based on the trials discussed.
+Even if we complete the clinical trials we discussed with the FDA or TGA, there is no guarantee that at the time of submission the FDA or TGA will accept our NDA or BLA based on the trials discussed.

-Any future decision by the FDA and TGA will be driven largely by the data generated from our currently ongoing or any future planned trials.
+Any future decision by the FDA and TGA will be driven largely by the data generated from prior preclinical and clinical trials, our currently ongoing, or any future planned trials.
 However, the FDA and other regulatory organizations, including the TGA, will learn from their total experience in the review of multiple drugs in multiple indications and they will apply that knowledge of broad and diverse experience even if less than a perfect match with our product.
 If the FDA or TGA require additional clinical trials it will increase our costs, delay our potential path to commercialization and could materially affect our financial condition.